pinecone-io/VSB/README.md

 There are also smaller test workloads available for most workloads, such as `mnist-test` and `nq768-test`.
 These are designed for basic sanity checking of a test environment.
-However, they may not have correct ground-truth nearest neighbors so should not be used for evaluating recall.
+They recalculate the expected results in memory each time they are run, so load times may be long for larger tests like `cohere768-test`.

 ## Usage